-gingerbread cinnamon rolls
+gingerbread cinnamon roll on plate

 If I ran my own bed and breakfast, I’d bake these cinnamon rolls every morning.
 Scratch that — when I have my own bed and breakfast, I will bake these cinnamon rolls every morning.
 I’ll be just like Sookie on “Gilmore Girls.”
 (Salmon puffs.
 Sal-mon puffs.)